Residents & Fellows

 The rotations and electives offered to senior residents include: neuropathology, neuroradiology, child neurology (Children’s Hospital of Michigan), electroencephalography and evoked potentials, sleep, electromyography, physical medicine and rehabilitation, neurosurgery, psychiatry, neuro-ophthalmology, neuro-oncology, neuromuscular disease, and stroke.
 If residents wish, they may also use elective time to work on research projects.

 The department has an ACGME approved three year neurology residency program in adult neurology with seven residents per year, leading to eligibility for certification in Neurology.
 In collaboration with the Division of Child Neurology, Departments of Pediatrics and Neurology, we also offer an approved three year training program with two trainees per year leading to eligibility in Neurology with Special Competence in Child Neurology.
 Both of these programs lead to certification by the American Board of Psychiatry and Neurology (ABPN).
 Dr. Ramesh Madhavan serves as Program Director for the adult neurology program.
 Dr. Lalitha Sivaswamy serves as program director for Pediatric Neurology.
 Dr. Aashit Shah is Program Director for the fellowship in Clinical Neurophysiology and Dr. Kumar Rajamani as Program Director for Vascular Neurology/Stroke Program.
 There is a combined Pulmonary Medicine and Neurology Sleep Disorders training program at the VA.
-Additional non-ACGME, non-ABMS fellowships are offered in some years in Multiple Sclerosis (Dr. Omar Khan), Movement Disorders (Dr. Edwin George), and Neurocritical Care (Dr. William Coplin).
+Dr. Gregory M. Norris serves as Program Director for Neurocrital Care Fellowship which is a UCNS accredited Fellowship.
+Additional non-ACGME, fellowships are offered in Multiple Sclerosis, Program Director Dr. Omar Khan, Movement Disorders, Program Director Dr. Edwin George, and Neuro-Oncology, Program Director Dr. Geoffrey R. Barger.